Cleaning car seats is far easier than most people realize. Forget about bulky and troublesome carpet extractors and special equipment.

 There are far more critical factors that will determine your end results than the actual upholstery shampoo.

-The point being as that the material itself and the exact type of dirt or stain on your car seats will be a much bigger determining factor than trying to spend days searching for the best car upholstery shampoo.
+The point being is that the material itself and the exact type of dirt or stain on your car seats will be a much bigger determining factor than trying to spend days searching for the best car upholstery shampoo.

 Similar to the question above, the actual car upholstery is less of a determinant than the method a professional uses when cleaning car seats.
 From commercial pre-spotters, to carpet extractor machines, to steam cleaners, car detailing professional like myself have access to equipment that allow every car upholstery shampoo to produce better results.